 The best way to experience The University of Scranton is to visit.
 Individuals can schedule a visit that includes a campus tour, a group information session and/or an appointment with an Admissions Counselor.
 Tours and group information sessions are available on weekdays and select Saturdays throughout the year.
-Additional visit opportunities include two fall Open Houses and, in the spring, Royal Nights overnight programs and Freshman Preview Day are open to accepted students.
+Additional visit opportunities include two fall Open Houses and, in the spring, Royal Nights overnight programs and Preview Day are open to accepted students.
 To schedule a visit, please call 1-888-SCRANTON or (570) 941-6654, or go to www.scranton.edu/visit.

+College Program Choice Business, Science, Educ ation,

-High School Unit Δ rts College Program Choice Business, Science, OT, Engineering ation, Science
+High School Unit Arts OT, Engineering Social Science

-riigii School Oliit Pref.
-Reg.
+Req.
 Pref.
-Reg.
+Req.
 Pref.

-E 1: 1 Req. , , 1 3 Keq. , ,
+Req.
+Pref.

 English 4 4 4 4 4 4

 History and Social Science 2 3 2 3 2 3

 Foreign Language 2 2+ 2 2+ 2 2+

 College-Preparatory Mathematics 3 4 4 4 3 4

 Science 1 2+ 3 3+ 1 2+

 Other acceptable units 4 1 4

 Total 10 6+ 16+ 10 6+